-But, if you had 113 grams of 800 fill power in Jacket C and 227 grams of 650 fill power in Jacket D, they could have similar warmth.
+If you had 113 grams of 800 fill power in Jacket C and 227 grams of 650 fill power in Jacket D, they could have similar warmth.

 However, Jacket C would be lighter and more compressible because it contains less down of a higher quality.